sailfishos/python3/Doc/library/asyncio-dev.rst

 Detect coroutine objects never scheduled
 ----------------------------------------

-When a coroutine function is called but not passed to :func:`async` or to the :class:`Task` constructor, it is not scheduled and it is probably a bug.
+When a coroutine function is called and its result is not passed to :func:`async` or to the :meth:`BaseEventLoop.create_task` method, the execution of the coroutine object will never be scheduled which is probably a bug.

-To detect such bug, set the environment variable :envvar:`PYTHONASYNCIODEBUG` to ``1``.
-When the coroutine object is destroyed by the garbage collector, a log will be emitted with the traceback where the coroutine function was called.
-See the :ref:`asyncio logger <asyncio-logger>`.

-The debug flag changes the behaviour of the :func:`coroutine` decorator.
-The debug flag value is only used when then coroutine function is defined, not when it is called.
-Coroutine functions defined before the debug flag is set to ``True`` will not be tracked.
-For example, it is not possible to debug coroutines defined in the :mod:`asyncio` module, because the module must be imported before the flag value can be changed.
+:ref:`Enable the debug mode of asyncio <asyncio-debug-mode>` to :ref:`log a warning <asyncio-logger>` to detect it.

 Example with the bug::